Progress with the restoration of the SER/SECR 'O1' class locomotive;

 Back at Horsted Keynes the Monday shunt was in full swing and we would have been rather in the way.
 So after picking up some packing and a jack, we proceeded to Sheffield Park where an examination of the problematic wheel bearing could be undertaken.
 Whilst it did not prove possible to remove the bearing, the problem was diagnosed as faulty machining of the white-metal slipper leading to poor distribution of the lubricant.
 This was rectified during the following week.
 Following a look around the loco yard and a cup of tea in the loco lobby, it was back to Horsted Keynes.

-We were held at Three-Arch Bridge (site of the outer home signal) because the shunt was occupying all three platforms at Horsted Keynes.
+Held at the signals We were held at Three-Arch Bridge (site of the outer home signal) because the shunt was occupying all three platforms at Horsted Keynes.
 And there we stayed for some time, discovering the advantages of the location for photograpic purposes, and examining the condition of the bridge; something of a landmark on the line.

 We finally got the all clear and the train was soon tucked up safely in the shed for the remaining work to be completed.